coolaj86/alarms-as-a-service/README.md

   * `bysetpos` is something I don't understand, but it's supported by `rrule.js`
   * `wkst` which day the week starts on (i.e. `su` or `mo`)

+`apiKey` is not currently supported, but will be used in securing your webhooks against request forgery

 See [rrule.js](https://github.com/jakubroztocil/rrule#api) and the [RFC 2445 / RRULE](http://www.kanzaki.com/docs/ical/rrule.html) spec for more detail.

 ### Example Request to /api/alarms